-When the brain suffers an impact, penetration trauma, or other serious contusion a traumatic brain injury may result.
+When the brain suffers an impact, penetration trauma or another serious contusion a traumatic brain injury may result.
 Traumatic brain injuries can be mild and remedy themselves over time, or a Washington victim may suffer the effects of a serious traumatic brain injury for the rest of their life.
 Although traumatic brain injuries can look different in different victims, this post will provide general information on what issues a traumatic brain injury victim may have to live with following their harm.

 A Washington resident who has the full use of their body may rarely consider the costs and struggles that someone with paralysis may face as they fight to get through each day.
 Depending upon the type and severity of their paralysis, an individual may need to rely on the help and support of others for practically everything they do.